Skip to main content

 Learning

-It is not unique for a teacher education program to be founded on principles of learning.
-At Laurier, we conceptualize learning in terms of ongoing, continuous, and reflective practice applied to our own practices and those of our Laurier Partner Schools and Teacher Candidates.
-Laurier's Faculty of Education focuses on helping Teacher Candidates learn instructional and assessment strategies that reflect current research knowledge on the learning process.
-In particular, the Professional Development School model emphasizes teaching that is based on research literature, systematically collected evidence and reflection, and an understanding of individual student’s' strengths and needs.
+At Laurier's Faculty of Education, we conceptualize learning in terms of ongoing, continuous and reflective practice.
+The Faculty of Education focuses on helping Teacher Candidates learn instructional and assessment strategies that reflect current research knowledge on the learning process.
+In particular, the Professional Development School model emphasizes teaching that is based on research literature, systematically collected evidence and reflection, and an understanding of the strengths, attributes and lived experiences of our students.

 Inquiry